Equipment Repairs, Replacements, Upgrades & Comments:

 Changing oil with a hand pump is a hard and messy job.
 A couple of people we respect suggested that we get a Reverso pump so we ordered one while we were in the USA.
 I mounted it on the engine room wall, with a hose long enough to drain the oil in the engine, transmission and generator.
 It seems like a great solution...I'll update this after I have used it for a year.

 Tenaya has 80 meters (250 feet) of 8mm (5/16") chain.
 We marked every 10 meters with Zip ties (1 for 10 meters, 2 for 20 meters, three for 30 meters...) and a single one every 5 meters.
 They lasted perfectly, except we had used black ones and they were hard to see at night, so this year we replaced them with bright yellow ones.
 Tenaya's chain locker is very large with plenty of room for the chain and 6 fenders.
 On Pam and Andy Wall's Freya 39 I saw something that we may think about adding.
 They had a large basket in their chain locker for 300 feet of rope anchor rode for a second anchor.
+UPDATE: We have 100 meters of rope anchor rode in a large mesh sack in the compartment.
+We have only used it once, when preparing for a typhoon in Palau.

 Update May 2013: Last year we upgraded our chain to 100 meters of 10mm.
 Still find zipties to be the best markers.
 When we bent the 25kg Delta Anchor (catching it on an unfriendly fuel dock in Napier, NZ) we upgraded to a 33kg/70lb one.
 It's a little big on the bow but kind of like hauling around our own mooring.